Cephalopod: Photoreception

 In 2015, molecular evidence was published indicating that cephalopod chromatophores are photosensitive; reverse transcription polymerase chain reactions (RT-PCR) revealed transcripts encoding rhodopsin and retinochrome within the retinas and skin of the longfin inshore squid (Doryteuthis pealeii), and the common cuttlefish (Sepia officinalis) and broadclub cuttlefish (Sepia latimanus).
 The authors claim this is the first evidence that cephalopod dermal tissues may possess the required combination of molecules to respond to light.

 Hearing

-Some squids have been shown to detect sound using their statocysts, but, in general, cephalopods are deaf.
+Some octopuses and squids have been shown to detect sound using their statocysts, but, in general, cephalopods are deaf.

 Use of light

 Most cephalopods possess an assemblage of skin components that interact with light.
 These may include iridophores, leucophores, chromatophores and (in some species) photophores.
 Chromatophores are colored pigment cells that expand and contract in accordance to produce color and pattern which they can use in a startling array of fashions.
 As well as providing camouflage with their background, some cephalopods bioluminesce, shining light downwards to disguise their shadows from any predators that may lurk below.
 The bioluminescence is produced by bacterial symbionts; the host cephalopod is able to detect the light produced by these organisms.
 Bioluminescence may also be used to entice prey, and some species use colorful displays to impress mates, startle predators, or even communicate with one another.